KRusselAlex/backend_taxreminder/README.md

 ## 🧰 Prerequisites

-Ensure you have the following installed:
+Make sure you have the following installed:

 - Python 3.10+
 - PostgreSQL
 - Redis
-- pip / virtualenv or pipenv
+- pip or virtualenv / pipenv
 - (Optional) Docker & Docker Compose

 ---